-60. The communicant alleges that the resolution of the Counsellor of Territory and Sustainability of the Generalitat de Catalunya dated 17 September 2012 rejecting Col lectiu Bosc Verd and local residents' claim for administrative review on the basis of lack of standing was in violation of article 9, paragraph 2 of the Convention.
-The resolution found that the NGO did not have standing because it had not demonstrated that the main aim of the NGO (to protect woodland and fauna) could be affected by the new activity45.
-Likewise, the local residents did not have standing because the actio popularis in Spanish and Catalan waste law were not applicable in this case which concerned an environmental permit and not waste management.46 The communicant submits that the denial of standing to the NGO was a clear violation of article 9, paragraph 2 of the Convention, and in particular the objective of giving the public concerned wide access to justice and that NGOs promoting environmental protection shall be deemed to have an interest.
+60. The communicant alleges that the resolution of the Minister of Territory and Sustainability of the Government of Catalonia dated 17 September 2012 rejecting the claim of Col.lectiu Ecologista Bosc Verd and local residents for administrative review on the basis of a lack of standing was in violation of article 9, paragraph 2, of the Convention.
+The resolution found that the NGO did not have standing because it had not demonstrated that the main aim of the NGO (to protect woodland and fauna) could be affected by the new activity.
+Likewise, the local residents did not have standing because actio popularis, provided for in Spanish and Catalan waste law, was not applicable in this case, which concerned an environmental permit and not waste management.
+The communicant submits that the denial of standing to the NGO was a clear violation of article 9, paragraph 2, of the Convention, and in particular the objective of giving the public concerned wide access to justice and the requirement that NGOs promoting environmental protection should be deemed to have an interest.